aunebakk/nor-port/README.md

 A major part of the code is produced by a Code Generator [sql2x](www.sql2x.org).
 The general idea is to use as few frameworks and dependencies as possible in order to make a product that will stand the test of time without having to be rewritten when technology shifts happens and frameworks and dependencies become incompatible.

 The remaining part of code mainly consists of user interface tweaks to support new user interface trends and fads, business layer code to interact with other systems, import/export, etc.

 The example schedule and passenger data is all Latin "Lorem ipsum" Gibberish, this to take focus away from the data but most language specific data can be handled by Nor-Port.

-The goal of Open Sourcing Nor-Port is to attract organizations/developers to make user interfaces tailored towards more specialized businesses while keeping the core sturdy enough to handle both small and large passenger bases as effective as possible on the infrastructure it runs on.
+The goal of Open Sourcing Nor-Port is to attract airlines to improve functionality and make user interfaces tailored towards more specialized businesses cases, while keeping the core sturdy enough to handle both small and large passenger bases as effective as possible on the infrastructure it runs on.

 Currently Nor-Port runs on SQL Server using only Tables, Columns and Relations, no Stored Procedures or Functions.
 This makes Nor-Port easily adaptable to other databases.
 Same with the business layer where dotNetCore under Linux is in the [pipeline](#pipeline).
-The business logic in the tailored code of Nor-Port is not expected to change at all during this transition from WCF/SOAP to REST.
-And the tailored user interface code should stay the same as SQL2X provides the same client side proxy for REST interfaces as SOAP did.
+The business logic in the tailored code of Nor-Port is shared between dot net core's REST interface and dot net framework's SOAP interface.
+And the tailored user interface code stays the same as SQL2X provides the same client side proxy for REST interfaces as SOAP does.

 Live [Nor-Port running under Azure](http://www.NorPort.org).
-In this configuration all 3 FrontEnds runs under one Azure App, the WCF/SOAP layer in another one and finally Azure SQL Database on a third server.
+In this configuration all 3 FrontEnds runs under one Azure App, SOAP/WCF & REST/ASP layer in separate instances ( with shared business layer code ) and finally a Azure SQL Database on a whichever Azure SQL server configuration suits the airline's needs.

 # Nor-Port
-[Nor-Port](http://www.NorPort.org) Passenger Service System - Structured product specific attributes for Windows / Web and Mobile platform.
+[Nor-Port](http://www.NorPort.org) Passenger Service System - for Windows / Web and Mobile platform.

 Nor-Port is a Passenger Service System System written for enterprise cloud environments with user interfaces tailored for PC, Web and Mobile.

-Nor-Port is used for managing a fleet and a schedule with inventory which is either maintained manually or automatically through interfaces to other systems.
+Nor-Port is used for managing a fleet and a schedule with inventory which is either maintained manually or automatically through SOAP/REST interfaces to other systems.

-Nor-Port provides full access to a it's fleet, schedule and inventory with a fixed or customized API through WCF/SOAP interfaces.
+Nor-Port provides full access to it's fleet, schedule and inventory with a fixed or customized API through SOAP and REST interfaces.

 Nor-Port also acts as a proof of concept for a three tiered cloud based "Line-of-Business" system that features:

  - SQL Server database
- - Business layer through WCF/SOAP / ASP
- - Business layer through ASP / REST
+ - Business layer through SOAP/WCF / REST/ASP
- - FrontEnd's consuming the WCF/SOAP layer :
+ - FrontEnd's consuming the SOAP/WCF layer :
    - Windows application ( Full Maintenance Capabilities )
-   - Web Site ( Browsing and editing products / product bucket )
+   - Web Site ( Booking, Reporting, Charting & Maintenance )
-   - Mobile Hybrid App ( Browsing and editing products / product bucket )
+   - Mobile Hybrid App ( Dashboard )
+   - MS Test
+ - FrontEnd's consuming the REST/ASP layer :
+   - MS Test

 Nor-Port uses no special frameworks outside of the dotNetFramework ecosystem in an effort to make it as scalable and maintainable as possible, this is made possible by using a tool to generate boiler plate code for efficient communication between layers ( SQL2X ).
 Since the code is bare bone C# and TypeScript it is easier to find developers to maintain / enhance the code.